 Endura

-For Cable Sumo Squat, Novice starts at 0.58x bodyweight for men and 0.40x for women, while Elite starts at 1.5x bodyweight for men and 1.1x for women.
+Under strict Cable Sumo Squat strength standards, Novice starts around 0.58x bodyweight for men and 0.40x for women, while Elite starts around 1.5x for men and 1.1x for women.

 Understanding Your Cable Sumo Squat Strength Score